The United Nations Security Council

 About the UNSC

 At AmeriMUNC VI, the UNSC is unlike any other committee.
 Instead of specifically dealing with one issue throughout the duration of the weekend, the UNSC will act as an overarching body that will tackle three entirely separate conflicts.
-The conflicts the UNSC will be tackling are as followed: the crisis in Kiribati, the crisis in the Philippines, and the crisis in North Korea.
+The conflicts the UNSC will be tackling are as followed: the The Bolivarian Conflict, the Conflict in Hispaniola, and Saving the Amazon: Emergency Environmental Taskforce of Peru Conflict.
 For this reason, the UNSC does not have a background guide.
 Instead, delegates are encouraged to read the background guides of the committees above.
-There is no particular order in which these conflicts will be tackled, though once an issue is dealt with, the UNSC will not go back; we will devote one or two continuous committee sessions for the conflict in Kiribati, one or two continuous committee sessions for the Philippines, and one or two continuous committee sessions for the conflict in North Korea.
-For clarity, during these one or two committee sessions that the UNSC is dealing with a specific conflict, the UNSC and the corresponding committee (Kiribati Evacuation Force, Executive Council of the Philippines National Police, and Cabinets of North Korea/South Korea/USA/Russia/China/Japan) will essentially act as a joint-crisis conflict.
+There is no particular order in which these conflicts will be tackled, though once an issue is dealt with, the UNSC will not go back; we will devote one or two continuous committee sessions for the Bolivarian Conflict, one or two continuous committee sessions for the conflict on Hispaniola, and one or two continuous committee sessions for the conflict in the Amazon.
+For clarity, during these one or two committee sessions that the UNSC is dealing with a specific conflict, the UNSC and the corresponding committee will essentially act as a joint-crisis conflict.